oroinc/OroCRMMarketingBundle/src/Oro/Bundle/MarketingActivityBundle/Resources/doc/api/marketing_activity.md

 #### get_subresource

-Retrieve the record of the organization that is the owner of a specific marketing activity record.
+Retrieve a record of the organization that is the owner of a specific marketing activity record.

 #### get_relationship